avrahamm/soft-years/README.md

 # 1) Server part - Symfony with React
-- Server is developped in Symfony framework, <br/>
+- Server is developed in Symfony framework, <br/>
  uses Doctrine, Cache and JMSSerializer.<br/>
  The application doesn't restrict origins  <br/>
  to avoid CORS error when requested by clients from different domain.